Company Logo - Home Link

 10:30 am

-The ‘new’ Guard form up and are inspected just outside Wellington Barracks (their base near St. James’ Park).
+The New Guard (those soldiers who are starting work for the day) form up and are inspected just outside Wellington Barracks (their base near St. James’ Park).

 While the Guard is being inspected, a band stationed at the Barracks will oftentimes play.